fizzy-fifs/CV/README.md

-## Your Name
+FIFOLU AKINYEMI

-A sentence about who and what you are.
+I am a software developer with a passio.
 Then a sentence about what you've achieved.
 And then a sentence about what excites you about tech.

 ## Projects